-HUM-1985: Noetic Experience through Humanities - 3 hours
+HUM-1995: Noetic Experience through Humanities - 3 hours

-Exploration of the fine arts, philosophy and culture in their historical and ethical context as an interdisciplinary course in the humanities.
-One of two required first-year courses in the General Education core; concurrent enrollment in SBS 1985 by permission only.
-Course requires enrollment in and successful completion of one of two Freshman Seminars.
+Exploration of the fine arts, philosophy, and culture in their historical and ethical context as an interdisciplinary course in the humanities.
+One of two required first-year courses in the General Education core.
+Course is part of a structured learning community and requires concurrent enrollment in the COL-1995: Vocation and College Success.
+Failures will be made up immediately in the following semester.
+Students enrolled in HUM-1995 will not be eligible to drop the course before the 10th week of the semester except for total withdrawal from the university.
 Field trips.
-Students enrolled in HUM-1985 will not be eligible to drop the course before the tenth week of the semester except for total withdrawal from the university.
 Fee required.